Robert Slimbach: Biography

 Since 2000, the rate of Slimbach's (and Adobe's) new typefaces has slowed, as he has taken advantage of the new linguistic and typographic capabilities offered by the OpenType format.
 Where in the 1990s a given typeface design might be instantiated in one or two fonts, with 200-500 glyphs, a typical new Slimbach work post-2000 has 1500-3000 glyphs.
 Reviewing Slimbach's 2007 project Arno, font designer Mark Simonson noted that it 'almost becomes a different typeface' when italic alternates are enabled.
 A hallmark of Slimbach's designs is his use of a 'Th' ligature.

 In 2004, Adobe released Garamond Premier Pro, a new take on the Garamond designs, which Slimbach had been working on for 15 years, since he first completed Adobe Garamond in 1989.

 Outside of work for public use, Slimbach has designed Adobe's corporate font, Adobe Clean Sans and Adobe Clean Serif, which are used by Adobe in branding and user interfaces.
 He also designed Adobe Hand B, based on his handwriting, for use in Acrobat's digital signature feature.

+In May 2025, long-time former manager at Adobe Type Christopher Slye posted that Slimbach was being “let go by Adobe.
+He’s near retirement, but I’m disappointed he’s being shown the door rather than leaving on his own terms.”

 Slimbach has notable skills in several fields other than type design: he went to college on a gymnastics scholarship, and he is an accomplished calligrapher and photographer.
 His photographic work uses black & white film, and is mainly portraits that examine human foibles and idiosyncrasies.